 If that fails, you can try uninstalling the Facebook app, restarting your device, and reinstalling the app from the Play store.
 Alternatively, you can download the latest Facebook APK file from Facebook at the link.

 Turn on automatic updates

 To make sure you’re always using the latest version of the Facebook app, turn on automatic updates for the app.
 To do so, open the Google Play Store app and search for Facebook.
 Once you select it, tap the ellipsis in the upper right corner of the app page and place a check mark in the auto-update box.

 Notifications aren’t working

 Notifications are what let you know what’s happening on Facebook.
 When they stop working, it can be a headache.
 First, make sure you have notifications enabled on a system level.
 Those are found in your device’s settings.
-Typically you’ll go to Applications — Application Manager — Facebook — Notifications.
+Typically you’ll go to Settings > Applications > Facebook > Notifications.
 Make sure Facebook is allowed to post notifications.
 If it is, check notification settings in the app to make sure they’re set properly.
-Tap the hamburger menu (three horizontal lines) — Notifications Settings.
-From here you can adjust what notifications you get and how you are notified.
+Tap the hamburger menu (three horizontal lines), select the “Settings and Privacy” option located under “Help and Support,” and then scroll down and tap the “Notification Settings.”
+From here, you can adjust what notifications you get and how you are notified.